Osteoporosis Treatment Q&A: All You Need to Know

 It’s a painless test performed by a machine that uses moderate levels of X-rays to assess the proportion of minerals in your bones.
 During this test, you lie down while a scanner passes over your body.
 In most cases, the bones of the hip, wrist, and spine are checked.

 Starting treatment is a step in the right direction for bone health.
-Nevertheless, you need to know which medication is the best one for you and how long you’ll have to take it.
+Nevertheless, you need to know which medication for osteoporosis is the best one for you and how long you’ll have to take it.
 Treatment recommendations for osteoporosis are based on an estimate of the chances of you breaking a bone in the next ten years based on the results from the bone density test.

 If the risk is moderate to low, modifying risk factors for bone loss and falls can control it.
-Osteoporosis treatment guidelines recommend the administration of medication for patients who have a medium to high risk for bone fractures.
+Osteoporosis treatment guidelines recommend medication administration for patients who have a medium to high risk for bone fractures.
 Fortunately, osteoporosis can be treated, and its adverse effects reduced.

-Here, we will present a few treatment options that every senior and their loved ones should know in order to take care of themselves in the face of this disease.
+Let’s go over a few treatment options that seniors and their loved ones should know to take care of themselves in the face of this disease.

 What Are the Treatment Options for Osteoporosis?

 Regarding medications, there are several main groups, which are available by prescription only:

 - calcitonin drugs